Galahad: Conception and descent

 The circumstances surrounding Galahad's conception derive from the earlier parts of Grail prose cycles.
-It takes place when King Arthur's greatest knight, Lancelot, mistakes Princess Elaine of Corbenic (originally known as Heliabel or Amite in the Vulgate Cycle) for his secret mistress, Queen Guinevere.
-Lady Elaine's father, King Pelles the Fisher King, has already received magical foreknowledge that Lancelot will give his daughter a child and that this little boy will grow to become the greatest knight in the world, the knight chosen by God to discover the Holy Grail.
+It takes place when King Arthur's greatest knight, Lancelot, is deceived into thinking that Princess Elaine of Corbenic (originally known as Heliabel or Amite in the Vulgate Cycle) is his secret mistress, Queen Guinevere.
+Lady Elaine's father, King Pelles, has already received magical foreknowledge that Lancelot will give his daughter a child and that this little boy will grow to become the greatest knight in the world, the knight chosen by God to discover the Holy Grail.
 Pelles also knows that Lancelot will only lie with his one true love, Guinevere.
 Destiny will have to be helped along a little; therefore, a conclusion which prompts Pelles to seek out "one of the greatest enchantresses of the time," Dame Brusen, who gives Pelles a magic ring that makes Elaine take on the appearance of Guinevere and enables her to spend a night with Lancelot.
 On discovering the deception, Lancelot draws his sword on Elaine, but when he finds out that they have conceived a son together, he is immediately forgiving.
 However, he does not marry Elaine or even wish to be with her anymore and returns to Arthur's court, though they eventually reunite years later.
-Galahad is born and placed in the care of a great aunt, who is an abbess at a nunnery, to be raised there.
+In effect, Lancelot is an absent father to his son, while Galahad is placed in the care of his great aunt, who is an abbess at a nunnery, to be raised there.

 According to the 13th-century Old French Prose Lancelot (part of the Vulgate Cycle), "Galahad" was Lancelot's baptismal name.
 At his birth, therefore, Galahad is given his father's own original name.
-Merlin prophesies that Galahad will surpass his father in valor and be successful in his search for the Holy Grail.
+Merlin prophesies that Galahad will surpass Lancelot in valor and be successful in his search for the Holy Grail.
 Pelles, Galahad's maternal grandfather, is portrayed as a descendant of Joseph of Arimathea's brother-in-law Bron, whose line had been entrusted with the Grail by Joseph.
-In his father's family branch, Galahad's patrimonial lineage is recounted as follows (Vulgate Queste version): Nascien [I] > Celidoine > Narpus > Nascien [II] > Elian the Fat [Helein le Gros] > Isiah [Ysaies] > Jonaan > Lancelot [I] > Ban > Lancelot [II], along with a descendant of David and Solomon as Galahad's grandmother.
+In his father's family branch, Galahad's patrimonial lineage is recounted as follows (Vulgate Queste version): Nascien [I] > Celidoine > Narpus > Nascien [II] > Elian the Fat [Helein le Gros] > Isiah [Ysaies] > Jonaan > Lancelot [I] > Ban > Lancelot [II], along with having a descendant of David and Solomon as Galahad's grandmother.
 The latter was named as King Ban's wife Queen Elaine in the Vulgate Lancelot, where Galahad's ancestry on the paternal side had been limited to Galahad the elder > Lancelot the elder > Ban > Lancelot the younger, also descended from Joseph (just like in the case of Pelles and his daughter Amite on his maternal side).
 The original Galahad (Galaad) is described as the first Christian king of Wales.